oliviawestmacottssw/SSW.Rules.Content/rules/do-you-pay-invoices-completely/rule.md

 **Do not pay an invoice in part. ** You should ask the supplier to reissue the invoice or issue a credit note in relation to an invoice.
 Otherwise, the supplier may say that there is a balance of the invoice owing.

-“Jim.
-OK, I'll just pay $165, not the $220 on the invoice"
+[greyBox]  “Jim.
+OK, I'll just pay $165, not the $220 on the invoice" [/greyBox]

 Figure: Bad example

-“Dear Jim, Please reissue the invoice or provide a credit note for the now agreed correct amount."
+[greyBox]  “Dear Jim, Please reissue the invoice or provide a credit note for the now agreed correct amount."
+  [/greyBox]
 Figure: Good example